M-1956 load-carrying equipment: First aid case

-Entrenching tool carrier
+Intrenching tool carrier

-The M-1956 entrenching tool carrier was constructed primarily of cotton duck and similar in shape to the earlier M-1943 carrier, reflecting the shape of the blade of the entrenching tool and incorporating an opening at the bottom for the handle of the tool.
+The M-1956 intrenching tool carrier was constructed primarily of cotton duck and similar in shape to the earlier M-1943 carrier, reflecting the shape of the blade of the intrenching tool and incorporating an opening at the bottom for the handle of the tool.
 Leather reinforcement protected the duck from the edges of the tool blade.
 The rounded, webbing-reinforced flap lid of the carrier was fastened closed by means of a round spring socket-and-stud snap fastener rather than the Lift-the-DOT or One-Way-Lift type fasteners used on the M-1943 carrier.
 Another distinct feature was provision for mounting a bayonet scabbard on the carrier.
 The scabbard mountings were sewn to the front of the carrier at an angle and consisted of a cotton duck rectangle carrying two eyelets to receive an M-1910 double hook, a leather reinforcement sewn partially underneath the duck rectangle, and a snap fastened strap to hold the scabbard against the front of the carrier.
 Two slide keepers, for attaching the carrier to the pistol belt, were mounted on webbing sewn to the back of the carrier.
 The carrier was located on the wearer's left side of the pistol belt next to the field pack, although it was alternatively mounted in other locations or on other equipment depending on mission requirements.